 How to put out a grease fire

-An informative article on how to put out a grease fire to share with your community
+A step-by-step look at how to extinguish a grease fire to share with your community

 A generous thank you to Captain Jeremy Francis and Firefighter Steven Malzachar from the Bismarck (North Dakota) Fire Department and Fire Chief Steve Nardello from the Mandan (North Dakota) Fire Department for their contributions to this article.